Sports in Newark, New Jersey: Baseball

 The Newark Bears were a minor-league professional baseball franchise that were part of the independent Atlantic League (which also includes the Somerset Patriots and the Camden Riversharks).
 They played at Bears & Eagles Riverfront Stadium, a 6,200-seat ballpark that is also home to local college baseball teams.
 Both the stadium and team have struggled financially.
 In November 2013, the future of the team became uncertain as they were unable to commit to a 2014 season and folded shortly thereafter.
 In 2019, the stadium was demolished to make way for a new development called Riverfront Square.

 Baseball in Newark began in the 1850s.
 The Newark Peppers of the Federal League, played the 1915 season across the river at Harrison Park.
-The original Newark Bears, a farm team for the New York Yankees played in the International League until the 1949 season playing at Rupert Stadium.
+The original Newark Bears, a farm team for the New York Yankees played in the International League until the 1949 season playing at Ruppert Stadium.
 They shared the stadium in the Ironbound with the Negro league's Newark Eagles, managed by Effa Manley.
 The Bears and Eagles Riverfront Stadium is named for the teams.
 Newark had eight teams in the National Association of Base Ball Players, including the Newark Eurekas and the Newark Adriatics.
 Newark was then home to the Newark Indians of the International League.

 Basketball

 A team in the American Basketball Association, the Newark Express was introduced to the city in 2005.
 The team formerly played their home at Essex County College and Drew University in Madison and now plays at East Orange Campus High School.

 The New Jersey Nets played two seasons (2010–2012) at the Prudential Center until moving to the Barclays Center in Brooklyn, New York.
 New York Liberty of the Women's National Basketball Association (WNBA) also played there for three seasons (2011–2013) during renovations of Madison Square Garden in Manhattan, New York.

-Both the 2011 NBA Draft and 2012 NBA Draft were held at the arena.
+Both the 2011 NBA draft and 2012 NBA draft were held at the arena.